nabinpatra1998/Project/README.md

 ------------------**-----------------
-If you are a new user,First you have to register the account and then you have to log in the account.After that you will able to see the blog and can comment below the blog post and you can post a blog also.
+If you are a new user,First you have to register the account and then you have to log in the account.After that you will able to see the blog and can comment below the blog post and you can post a new blog also.

 ------------------**---------------------------